-Now’s a good time for taxpayers to familiarize themselves with pertinent tax-related amounts that may or may not be changing in 2021 because of inflation.
+Right now, taxpayers may be more concerned about their 2022 tax bills than about how to handle their personal finances in the new year.
+However, as they deal with their annual tax filing, it’s a good idea to also familiarize themselves with pertinent tax-related amounts that may have changed in 2023.
 This article poses six key questions about such amounts, including those related to retirement planning and the itemized deduction.

-For many, December 31 means a New Year’s celebration.
-From a tax perspective, however, it should mean thinking about which filing status you will use for that year’s tax return.
+For many people, December 31 means a New Year’s celebration.
+However, from a tax perspective, it means thinking about which filing status a taxpayer will use for that year’s tax return.
 This article reviews the five statuses.
-A sidebar looks at whether a married person can file as a “head of household.”
+A sidebar looks at whether a married person can file as “head of household.”

 Many people want to make gifts of cash and stocks to loved ones during the holidays and at year-end.
 If properly used, the annual exclusion allows you to give to family members and loved ones and reduce the size of your taxable estate, within limits.
 This article provides details.

 What are the tax implications when a taxpayer who owns a vacation home rents it out?
 The answer depends on various factors, such as the amount of time rented out and the number of days used by the owner.
 The calculation of taxable income can be complex.
 This article explains.

 Long-term care — including nursing home care — is expensive.
 Generally, tax issues aren’t top of mind when someone enters a nursing home.
 But for those who pay the bills, there may be tax breaks that help offset the cost, such as the ability to deduct expenses that exceed a certain level.
 This article and a sidebar provide details.